traczoskar/to_do_list_react/README.md

 - Versatile and universal application
 - Responsive on any device due to media queries
 - Buttons are interactive and its appearance depends of actual state
+- You can mark any task that is done, hide/show done tasks, and mark all done with one button
+- Your actual task list is saved in your local storage and fetched whenever you refresh the app or close the window

 ## How to use

 **1.** Input the name of your task or shopping item that you want to add to your list.

-**2.** *"Click"* adding the task button on the right side of the input - "*Dodaj zadanie*".
+**2.** _"Click"_ adding the task button on the right side of the input - "_Dodaj zadanie_".

 **3.** The task will show up on the list below.

-**4.** Now you can use toggle the task to be *"done"* using the green button on its left side.
+**4.** Now you can use toggle the task to be _"done"_ using the green button on its left side.
 The task will be crossed off and the button will get tick icon.

-**5.** You can easily delete your task using the red *"remove"* button with waste bucket icon on the right side.
+**5.** You can easily delete your task using the red _"remove"_ button with waste bucket icon on the right side.

 **6.** After you add a task, there will be able 2 additional options: "Hide/Show tasks that are done" and "Finish all tasks".